Optimizing Requirement Management in Business Analysis: SYTOSS's Experience

 - 2. The CSR checks the connection possibility and offers one or more active Internet products.

-- 3. The Customer selects the Internet Product and supplies their Contract and Location information.
+- 3. The Customer selects the Internet Product and supplies its Contract and Location information.

 - 5. The CSR creates a connection installation ticket for the Technicians department.

-- 6. The Technicians Department contacts the Customer and agrees the installation date.
+- 6. The Technicians Department contacts the Customer and agrees on the installation date.

 - 7. Technicians visit the Customer's location and perform the installation on the designated date.
 When the task is complete, the Technician closes the ticket.
 This activates the Internet Connection and related Billing.

-The Customer has Internet assess in accordance with their selected Product package.
+The Customer has Internet access in accordance with their selected Product package.
 The Billing process for the connection is activated.

 The above Business Use-Case is transferred to a System Analyst.
 Their work starts with System Architecture Design.
 A real-world project contains many Business Use-Cases.
 The software systems required to support the Business Use-cases, are selected by the System Analyst through the analysis of the available Resources and Technologies.
 Multiple systems can be required: